ahollyhock/Algorithm-Problems/Array Problems [Easy].md

 ###Counting
 Given a sorted array of 0’s and 1’s.
 Find out the no. of 0’s in it.
 Write recursive, iterative versions of the code.
 [Binary search]

+###Print Array
 Write a function that accepts an n-dimension array and prints values for array of any dimension.
-What is the layout of multi-dimensional array in the memory? [array of arrays, linearly aligned in memory http://www.fredosaurus.com/notes-cpp/arrayptr/23two-dim-array-memory-layout.html ]
+What is the layout of multi-dimensional array in the memory? [array of arrays, linearly aligned in memory http://www.fredosaurus.com/notes-cpp/arrayptr/23two-dim-array-memory-layout.html]